 Jolan'tru, rhadai galaen s'Tal'Diann.

-There are several sites about the Rihan language, including our own Catoena Rihan vr'Doaegevha u'Klhuedhevha (Romulan Language and Culture Institute, or RLCI), still being built, and which includes an interactive (searchable) Romulan-to-English/English-to-Romulan Dictionary.
-Our site is based largely on the work of the next two sites I will give, but is also building upon them, taking vocabulary from the final version of the first of those two which was never added to the dictionary in that site (and thus also failed to make it into the second of the two), and adding additional terms which we have had to create by compounding other words from the pre-existing vocabulary in order to supply Rihan versions of terms used in Star Trek Online (such as "Kreh'dhhokh" for "Republic," derived from "kreh" ["thing"] + "dhhokh" ["common," one of the words used in the final version of CIRL, but never added to the lexicon thereof, and therefore also never added to IRLI], and thus essentially a literal translation into Rihan of the Latin word "respublica," meaning "public thing" or "public concern," a compound of two words in Latin, "res" ["thing," with all the vagueness of the English word "thing"] + "publica" ["public"]; the Latin word "respublica" is the source of the English word "republic").
-Most of these newer vocabulary items have yet to be added to our own RLCI dictionary, but "coming soon."
-We have also taken material from sites which have been gone from the internet for quite some time and are now available only at the Internet Archive's Wayback Machine.
+I am working (slowly) on a Romulan lanuage site, based largely on the work of the next two sites I will give, but also building upon them, taking vocabulary from the final version of the first of those two which was never added to the dictionary in that site (and thus also failed to make it into the second of the two), and adding additional terms which I have had to create by compounding other words from the pre-existing vocabulary in order to supply Rihan versions of terms used in Star Trek Online (such as "Kreh'dhhokh" for "Republic," derived from "kreh" ["thing"] + "dhhokh" ["common," one of the words used in the final version of CIRL, but never added to the lexicon thereof, and therefore also never added to IRLI], and thus essentially a literal translation into Rihan of the Latin word "respublica," meaning "public thing" or "public concern," a compound of two words in Latin, "res" ["thing," with all the vagueness of the English word "thing"] + "publica" ["public"]; the Latin word "respublica" is the source of the English word "republic").
+I have also taken material from sites which have been gone from the internet for quite some time and are now available only at the Internet Archive's Wayback Machine.
 CIRL has also had a spotty history, at times being available only via the Internet Archive's Wayback Machine (I give the link to the most recent update from there, rather than the current version at its own URL, which has lost some of the newer content, both because of the newer content still being at the Internet Archive and because the actual site has been unstable; the reason or reasons for the instability have been explained in more than one way, and I'm not sure which is accurate).

-Of the other sites, the two best-researched (and best-developed) are:
+Of the various currently extant sites, the two best-researched (and best-developed) are:

 Partair Doaege Rihanai (which I generally abbreviate as "CIRL" for "Central Institute of the Romulan Language," as the group responsible for it named itself)